rancher/docs/content/rke/v0.1.x/en/config-options/authentication/_index.md

 draft: true
 ---

-RKE Supports x509 authentication strategy.
+RKE supports x509 authentication strategy.
 You can additionally define a list of SANs (Subject Alternative Names) to add to the Kubernetes API Server PKI certificates.
 This allows you to connect to your Kubernetes cluster API Server through a load balancer, for example, rather than a single node.

 ```yaml
 authentication: